 - a) Front and rear brake discs may be replaced with aftermarket brake discs that must fit the original calliper and mounting.
-However, the outside diameter, offset, wheel mounting and the ventilation system must remain the same as on the homologated motorcycle.
-Internally ventilated discs are not allowed if not present on the homologated motorcycle. - b) Only Steel (max. carbon content 2.1 wt%) is allowed for replacement brake discs.

-- c) Front brake callipers as well as all the mounting points and mounting hardware (mount, carrier, hanger) must be the originally fitted and homologated parts with no modification allowed. (see Art.
-2.5.10.3). - d) Rear brake callipers must be the originally fitted and homologated parts with no modification allowed.
-The mounting points must remain as homologated but the mounting hardware (mount, carrier, hanger) may have the axle bore sleeved to capture the brake calliper assembly to the swingarm to permit quick wheel changes. - e) In order to reduce the transfer of heat to the hydraulic fluid it is permitted to add metallic-shims to the callipers, between the pads and the callipers, and/or to replace light alloy pistons with steel pistons made by the same manufacturer of the calliper. - f) The front brake master cylinder must be the originally fitted and homologated parts with no modification allowed, excluding the hand lever. - g) The rear brake master cylinder must be the originally fitted and homologated parts with no modification allowed. - h) Front and rear hydraulic brake lines may be changed.
-The brake fluid reservoir may be replaced and/or repositioned.
-Quick connectors may be used.
-The split of the front brake lines for both front brake callipers must be made above the lower edge of the fork bridge (lower triple clamp). - i) Front and rear brake pads may be changed.
-Brake pad locking pins may be modified for quick change type. - j) Additional air ducts are not allowed. - k) The ABS System must be removed. - I) Motorcycles must be equipped with brake lever protection, intended to protect the handlebar brake lever from being accidentally activated in case of collision with another motorcycle.
-Composite guards are not permitted.
-FIM approved guards will be permitted without regard to the material.
-The SBK Technical Director has the right to refuse any guard not satisfying this safety purpose.
+The maximum outside diameter is 320 mm.
+However, the offset, wheel mounting and the ventilation system must remain the same as on the homologated motorcycle.
+Internally ventilated discs are not allowed if not present on the homologated motorcycle. - b) Only Steel (max. carbon content 2.1 wt%) is allowed for replacement brake discs. - c) Front brake callipers as well as all the mounting points and mounting hardware (mount, carrier, hanger) must be the originally fitted and homologated parts with no modification allowed. (see Art.
+2.5.10.3).
+Spacers may be fitted between the caliper and fork lower to fit larger diameter discs. - d) Rear brake callipers must be the originally fitted and homologated parts with no modification allowed.
+The mounting points must remain as homologated but the mounting hardware (mount, carrier, hanger) may have the axle bore sleeved to capture the brake calliper assembly to the swingarm to permit quick wheel changes. - e) In order to reduce the transfer of heat to the hydraulic fluid it is permitted to add metallic-shims to the callipers, between the pads and the callipers, and/or to replace light alloy pistons with steel pistons made by the same manufacturer of the calliper. - f) The front brake master cylinder can be the originally fitted and homologated parts with no modification allowed or may be replaced with a unit from the Eligible Parts for Competition List.
+The retail price limit for the front master cylinder (including lever) is €350.